oyvholm/utils/Lib/std/c/README.md

 The `master` branch is considered stable, no unstable development happens there.
 Every new functionality or bug fix is created on topic branches which may be rebased now and then.
-All tests on `master` (executed with "make test") should succeed.
+All tests on `master` (executed with "make test") MUST succeed.
 If any test fails, it's considered a bug.
 Please report any failing tests in the issue tracker.

 To ensure compatibility between versions, the program follows the